Trauma Test (PC-PTSD-5)

 PTSD Symptom Clusters (DSM-5-TR)

-DSM-5-TR PTSD requires Criterion A (trauma exposure) plus symptoms across four clusters lasting >1 month with significant impairment.
+DSM-5-TR PTSD requires Criterion A (trauma exposure) plus symptoms across four clusters lasting more than one month with significant impairment in social, occupational, or other important areas of functioning.

 PTSD and Trauma Screening Tools